Upgrade best practices

 The level of effort to upgrade your Adobe Commerce instance depends upon these factors:

-How you have built your site?
+How did you build your site?
 The amount of custom work and the number of installed 3rd-party modules strongly affects the complexity of an upgrade.
-The quality of the custom work and modules also can also determine whether an upgrade will go smoothly.
+The quality of the custom work and modules can determine whether an upgrade will go smoothly.

 Are you skipping multiple releases?
 Skipping releases will makes the next upgrade more complex, upgrading from consequent versions will make the process easier and cheaper.